softcover/softcover_book/chapters/getting_started.md

 \noindent As with EPUB, you can use command-line options to make the MOBI builder quiet (`-q`) or silent (`-s`).

-To view the MOBI on your computer, I recommend installing [Kindle reader](http://www.amazon.com/gp/feature.html?docId=1000493771).
+To view the MOBI file on your computer, I recommend installing [Kindle reader](http://www.amazon.com/gp/feature.html?docId=1000493771).
 The result appears in Figure~\ref{fig:example_mobi}.

 ![The example book MOBI.\label{fig:example_mobi}](images/figures/example_mobi.png)